-A whirlpool bathtub is a self-contained, jetted tub.
-Most often referred to as the brand name, "Jacuzzi," whirlpool tubs are also made by other manufacturers.
+A whirlpool bathtub is a self-contained jetted tub.
 The main purpose of a whirlpool tub is to relax and massage your tired muscles.
 You have different options -- from features to sizes -- when it comes to choosing a whirlpool tub that's right for you.

 Types of Whirlpool Tubs

 The two types of whirlpool tubs are air jet tubs and water jet tubs.
 Although they function in different ways, both kinds of tubs serve the same purpose -- to massage the user for a relaxing experience.
 An air jet tub has dozens of small jets which warm air through and create air bubbles.
 A water jet tub has fewer but larger jets which water moves from at high speeds.
 You can swivel the jets in different directions to target your body's different muscle groups.

 Whirpool tubs are available in a wide range of sizes and shapes.
 Whether you choose an oval, round, triangle or hourglass shape, the first thing you have to consider when choosing a whirpool bathtub is the available space in your bathroom.
 Bathrooms that can accommodate a regular-sized tub, of which the standard size is 2 1/2-by-5 feet, should be able to accommodate a whirlpool tub.
 A standard whirlpool tub is the same size as a standard-sized bathtub.
 Larger whirlpool tubs can be as large as 6-by-5 feet and accommodate more than one person.